scalacenter/platform/sbt-platform/docs/sbt-platform.md

 If the latest Scala Platform release was `1.2` and the next one is `1.3`, then your stable version is only allowed a minor bump (e.g. `2.3` => `2.4`, `1.1` => `1.4`).

+### Decide the Maven coordinates

+When releasing stable versions, module maintainers can decide the group id of their maven coordinates.
+For instance, already existing organizations or individuals may want to preserve their credit in the official artifacts they release.

+To enable our infrastructure to release to Maven Central, you need to:

+* Give deploy access to the user `scalaplatform` in Sonatype by either:
+    * Opening a [Sonatype JIRA issue](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134) asking to give deploy rights to `scalaplatform`; or
+    * Manually adding `scalaplatform` as a deploy user with [the Nexus UI](https://books.sonatype.com/nexus-book/reference/confignx-sect-managing-users.html).

+We suggest you to go with the first option.
+Here you have a [useful video](https://youtu.be/P_3yo-oU1To) in case you're lost.

 ### Modify the release process {#modify-release-process}

 The simplest way to modify the default release processes is to use